elseloop/elseloop.com/README.md

 ### version 4?
 5?
 Something like that...

 #### The general idea
 Build out a new site to address immediate needs.
-Namely, 1) a place to blog about my work in the frontend and related topics I find intriguing, 2) learn some new skills along the way while adhering to best practices, and 3) do everything out in the open, in small steps, as quickly as possible.
+Namely, 1) a place to blog about my work in the front-end and related topics I find intriguing, 2) learn some new skills along the way while adhering to best practices, and 3) do everything out in the open, in small steps, as quickly as possible.

-To begin, use WordPress for the backend and Ember.js for the frontend.
+To begin, use WordPress for the back-end and Ember.js for the front-end.
 Build incrementally, getting up an MVP version -- blog feed + single view -- as quickly as possible.
-Loop back and add new features afterward as needed and time permits, starting with rounding out CRUD features on the frontend...
+Loop back and add new features afterward as needed and time permits, starting with rounding out CRUD features on the front-end...

 #### The initial plan
 1. Local install setup